 Warning: Last items in stock!

-This one is a really big deal.
 A microlot is generally defined as the highest quality beans of a harvest sorted out and sold separately.
 These beans then receive special honey-processing to bring out their full potential.
 So this small microlot won an award of recognition from the COMSA co-op, and they decided to allow the beans to be sold separately and traced back to the farmer.
-This is from farmer Fatima Mercedes of the La Gloria estate which is part of the COMSA Co-op which we support every year.
+The farmer is Dania Penalba of the "Finca Clave de Sol" farm.
 It is rare to get a honey processed coffee out of Honduras, which usually exports washed process beans.
-It was harvested in March 2015 and made it to the USA at the end of May 2015.
+He produced 37 bags of this coffee.
+It was harvested in April 2017 and made it to the USA in July 2017.
 It is certified fair trade and organic and packed in a GrainPro bag at origin to preserve absolute freshness.

 It has more body than an African coffee, but otherwise, a lot of similarities exist.
 It is nicely sweet and smooth -- a "soft" coffee that you can mindlessly sip at all day.
-The undertones are that of fruits, with some apple and peach in the aftertaste.
-A few cuppers suggested "cherry" but I am thinking more of a "peach ice cream" and "apple gummy ring candy" experience.
+The undertones are that of fruits, with some red apple and stone fruit in the aftertaste.
+A few cuppers suggested "pinapple" but I am thinking more of a "peach" experience.
 The coffee is normal enough that the average person won't shun it -- but the connoisseur can certainly appreciate its sweetness and subtleties.

 |3||$0.20||Up to $0.60|